Acousmodules

 since 2003

-a complete set for multichannel spatial audio creation
+a complete set of audio creation tools for loudspeakers' spaces

-Their main objective is to allow the creation of sounds and spaces in a unified way by integrating spatial processing as closely as possible within sound generation and processing in effects and instruments.
+Their main objective is to allow the creation of sounds and spaces in a unified way by integrating spatial processing as closely as possible within sound generation and transformation, in effects as well as in instruments.

 More than a hundred different plugins are organized into categories and families.
 While the number of parameters can be important, they share the same UI elements and principles, which makes possible to be quickly efficient and to switch easily from one to the other.

-spatial formats: these plugins are particularly suitable for meshed arrays and volumetric spaces, but periphonic and spherical based are of course possible, it is like YOU want...
+spatial formats: particularly suitable for 3D meshed arrays and volumetric nodal spaces, but periphonic and sphere based ones are well supported through Regular and SpatStruments series

-compatible with all "immersive" formats like domes, 22.2, Dolby Atmos, and also acousmoniums!
+compatible with all immersive formats like domes, 22.2, Dolby Atmos, but don't forget also acousmoniums!

 easy conversion to higher order ambisonics (HOA) and binaural with free plugins (IEM, Sparta, SpaceVR ...)